Pana, Illinois: Pana Heritage Days

 The Pana Heritage Days are an annual festival that takes place during the last weekend in May.
 Streets are blocked off and are filled with multiple vendors and fair rides.
 Live band music is generally provided.

 Labor Day Parade

 The annual Pana Labor Day Parade is attended by up to 15,000 people, the largest such event in all of Illinois.
-The 2011 parade featured 343 firemen marching to lead the parade in an honor to the firemen, paramedics, and policemen who died on the terrorist attacks on September 11, 2001.
+The 2011 parade featured 343 firemen marching to lead the parade in an honor to the firemen, paramedics, and policemen who died in the September 11 attacks.
 Pana's Labor Day Parade in 2022 was the 88th parade the town has hosted.

 Tri-County Fair

 The Tri-County Fair is held annually and lasts for six days.
 The fair begins on the Wednesday before Labor Day and ends on Labor Day.
 It features many carnival rides, vendors, and games.
 Average attendance per day is 7,000.